Alteryx and Temporary Files

 Specifying %temp% works on any machine and writes the file to the user's specified temporary directory in the sub-folder tied to the process ID.

 The workflow constant Engine.TempFilePath is available in every workflow and will reference the full path to the user's temporary directory, including the Process ID (unknown to the user at runtime).
 Workflow constants are available in tools that use the expression box and can be used and parsed (if necessary) to construct one's own file path to ensure files can be written and read from a predictable, universal location.
-See Expression editor.
+Visit the Expression Editor content for more information.

 - A temp file is created and written to the user-specified temp file location.
 Even though the file is compressed, it does contain the entirety of what was passed in the connection stream to one of the tools listed above.
 It is named according to the process that created it.